Westlake Co. (NYSE:WLK) Shares Bought by BNP Paribas Arbitrage SA

 BNP Paribas Arbitrage SA raised its position in Westlake Co.
 (NYSE:WLK – Get Rating) by 89.9% in the 2nd quarter, HoldingsChannel.com reports.
 The fund owned 198,795 shares of the specialty chemicals company’s stock after acquiring an additional 94,093 shares during the quarter.
 BNP Paribas Arbitrage SA’s holdings in Westlake were worth $19,486,000 at the end of the most recent quarter.

 Other institutional investors also recently bought and sold shares of the company.
 Larson Financial Group LLC acquired a new position in Westlake in the 2nd quarter valued at about $27,000.
 Worth Asset Management LLC acquired a new position in Westlake in the 1st quarter valued at about $28,000.
 Steward Partners Investment Advisory LLC acquired a new position in Westlake in the 1st quarter valued at about $36,000.
-Signaturefd LLC grew its position in Westlake by 113.4% in the 1st quarter.
-Signaturefd LLC now owns 303 shares of the specialty chemicals company’s stock valued at $37,000 after acquiring an additional 161 shares in the last quarter.
+Signaturefd LLC boosted its stake in shares of Westlake by 113.4% in the 1st quarter.
+Signaturefd LLC now owns 303 shares of the specialty chemicals company’s stock valued at $37,000 after buying an additional 161 shares during the period.
 Finally, CoreCap Advisors LLC purchased a new position in shares of Westlake in the 2nd quarter valued at about $50,000.
 27.72% of the stock is owned by institutional investors and hedge funds.

 Westlake Dividend Announcement